 Adoption is the one area where Bitcoin is still far behind, but that makes the investment opportunity exciting.

-Currently, Bitcoin’s “market cap” is just north of $1 trillion, compared to gold’s ~$11 trillion.
+Currently, Bitcoin’s “market cap” is around $1 trillion, compared to gold’s ~$11 trillion.

 This indicates that there are enough people who agree on bitcoin’s value, but there’s still plenty of adoption to occur.